ejVasco/csuf-cpe-seniorProject/README.md

 -----------------------------------|-------------|-----------------
-progress bar                       | not started | should be simple estimated time till finish         | not started | idk combining processing scripts       | testing | going well output "crack level" number to csv | not started |
+progress bar                       | not started | should be simple estimated time till finish         | not started | idk combining processing scripts       | finished    | going well output "crack level" number to csv | not started |